 A good place to start understanding your role as a member of the school board is the Texas Education Agency’s Framework for School Board Development.
-TASB also has a variety of resources for new school board members created specifically to help you hit the ground running:
+TASB also has a variety of resources for new school board members created to help you hit the ground running:

 As a new school board member, you have State Board of Education mandated continuing education requirements to meet.
 See the Current Training Requirements to learn more.

 The resources closest to home are your:

 When you have a question about board service that your board president or superintendent can’t answer, TASB can often help.
-Call 800.580.8272, extension 2452, or email Board Development Services at firstname.lastname@example.org to let them know you’re a new school board member.
+Call 800-580-8272, extension 2453, or email Board Development Services at firstname.lastname@example.org to let them know you’re a new school board member.